nilenso/jugaad/README.md

 ## Installation

 ### Download Pre-built APK (Recommended)
 1. Download the latest `app-release.apk` from the [Releases page](https://github.com/nilenso/jugaad/releases) and install the app.
-(A new release is automatically created for every commit to the main branch)
+(A new release is automatically created for every commit to the main branch).
+You might need to [disable play protect](https://support.google.com/googleplay/answer/2812853?hl=en).
 2. Grant SMS permissions when prompted.
 Configure the device name, webhook URLs etc.

 ## Developing